-Adobe After Effects CS6 revisited
+Adobe After Effects CS6 full review

 After using After Effects CS6 for a month, we're hugely impressed with its new features and much-needed and long-awaited performance improvements.